the3deer/android-3D-model-viewer/README.md

 but I will try to continue improving the app and adding more features.
 So please send me your comments, suggestions or complains by opening an [issue](https://github.com/andresoviedo/android-3D-model-viewer/issues) or email me to andresoviedo@gmail.com.

-The app comes with some included 3D models that were taken for free from Internet (http://www.turbosquid.com).
+The app comes with some included 3D models that were taken for free from Internet.

 Whats next
 ==========

 * Stabilize app performance
+* Collada:  Show bind pose, key frames and variate speed
 * Code refactoring
-* Carboard support?
+* Carboard support
-* Chromecast support?
+* Chromecast support
-* ...

 Features
 ========

+  - Supports >= Android 2.2 (Froyo - API Level 8)
   - OpenGL ES 2.0 API
   - Formats: OBJ (wavefront), STL (STereoLithography) & DAE (Collada-BETA)
   - calculation of normals